 This has been classed as the ‘original chic lit’ novel.
 It’s a really lovely look at mental health in young women and also the power-pull between men and women, particularly impressionable young women.
 Also, a fab New York escapism.

 I love Ayisha Malik!
 Her Sofia Khan series is one of my favourites.
-Partly set in the publishing industry, this story focuses on a young muslim women who is navigating a dating life, with a working life, her family life and her friends.
-A really lovely depiction of modern life for muslim women across the UK.
+Partly set in the publishing industry, this story focuses on a young Muslim woman who are navigating a dating life, with working life, her family life, and her friends.
+A really lovely depiction of modern life for Muslim women across the UK.
 And it’s hilarious too!

-This was the first ever women’s fiction book I read and owned and I love it to this day.
+This was the first-ever women’s fiction book I read and owned and I love it to this day.
 Set in the publishing industry, the main character is working for a prestigious independent and going on dates with several men while dealing with a mother with mental health issues.
-It’s not neccessarily your typical happy-go-lucky women’s fiction, but it made me think a lot when I was reading it.
+It’s not necessarily your typical happy-go-lucky women’s fiction, but it made me think a lot when I was reading it.